pyodide/pyodide/docs/index.rst

 Try Pyodide in a
-`REPL <https://pyodide.org/en/stable/console.html>`_ directly in your browser. (no installation needed)
+`REPL <https://pyodide.org/en/stable/console.html>`_ directly in your browser (no installation needed).

 Table of contents